andyatkinson/andyatkinson.github.io/_posts/2021-07-30-postgresql-index-maintenance.md

 ## Bloated Indexes

-In [MVCC](https://www.postgresql.org/docs/current/mvcc.html) when a row is updated the update creates a new row immutable row version called a *tuple*.
+In [MVCC](https://www.postgresql.org/docs/current/mvcc.html) when a row is updated, a new row version (called a *tuple*) is created behind the scenes.

-The former row version becomes a dead tuple when no transactions reference it.
+The former row version becomes a "dead tuple" when no transactions reference it.
+This is part of the concurrency design of PostgreSQL.
 Tables always consist of "live" and dead tuples.

+Dead tuples then can be considered "bloat" at the table level and in Indexes.

-Dead tuples are referred to as "bloat".
-When tables and indexes for the table have high percentages of bloat, space consumption becomes unnecessarily high and query performance can worsen.
+When tables and indexes for the table have high percentages of bloat, space consumption becomes unnecessarily high and query performance can even worsen in extreme cases at least on older versions of PostgreSQL.

 The fix for heavily bloated indexes is to `REINDEX` the index.
 This rebuilds the index and it's initially free of dead tuples.